 📍40 Dawson St

 Cafe en Seine opened in 1993, which will seem like a long time ago to Gen Z but not to me.
-It looks as though it’s been there much longer, with stunning high ceilings and an art deco feel throughout the place.
+It looks as though it’s been there much longer, with stunning high ceilings and an art deco feel throughout the place, making it one of the most beautiful restaurants in the city.

 📍64 South Great George’s Street

-The eye-catching NoLIta combines speakeasy-style deco in rich red tones with lovely floral vibes.
-Sleek leather booths and dark wood paneling make this place feel extra luxurious, but these darker tones are balanced out by the natural light that floods in through the front doors.
+The eye-catching NoLItacombines speakeasy-style deco in rich red tones with lovely floral vibes.
+Sleek leather booths and dark wood panelling make this place feel extra luxurious, but these darker tones are balanced out by the natural light that floods in through the front doors.

 5. The Ivy